viral32111/website/content/legal/privacy-policy.md

 ## Tor

-Consider using [Tor](https://www.torproject.org/) to access this website if you are concerned about your privacy.
+~~Consider using [Tor](https://www.torproject.org/) to access this website if you are concerned about your privacy.~~

-The onion site address is [http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion](http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion).
-You should be automatically redirected to it when accessing this website in Tor Browser due to the use of the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) HTTP header.
+~~The onion site address is [http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion](http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion).
+You should be automatically redirected to it when accessing this website in Tor Browser due to the use of the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) HTTP header.~~

-This will provide both a benefit to privacy and security as your request is designed to look identical to all other requests before being routed through a circuit of unknown nodes.
-This makes it impossible for this website to identify you.
+~~This will provide both a benefit to privacy and security as your request is designed to look identical to all other requests before being routed through a circuit of unknown nodes.
+This makes it impossible for this website to identify you.~~

+**June 2023: My Onion site is no longer online.
+Though I still retain the keys, so I may bring it back in the future.**